Sean Murphy Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.

-- The Mets have the 23rd-ranked team ERA across all league pitching staffs (4.53).
+- The Mets have the 22nd-ranked team ERA across all league pitching staffs (4.58).

-- Mets pitchers combine to surrender 81 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Mets give up the fifth-most home runs in baseball (83 total, 1.3 per game).

+- Verlander makes the start for the Mets, his seventh of the season.
+He is 2-3 with a 4.25 ERA and 30 strikeouts in 36 2/3 innings pitched.

-- His last appearance was on Thursday against the Philadelphia Phillies, when the righty tossed seven innings, surrendering one earned run while allowing five hits.
+- In his most recent time out on Friday against the Toronto Blue Jays, the right-hander threw six innings, allowing one earned run while surrendering five hits.

-- The 38-year-old has a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .220 to opposing hitters.
+- In six games this season, the 40-year-old has a 4.25 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.